Tethik/burn-after-reading/README.md

 ## Todo
 * Review crypto parameters, increase bit-length of key.
+* Error message when wrong/missing key.
 * Make password-input for urls without passwords.
 * Encrypt sqlite database to prevent other processes from tampering.
 * Warning when not HTTPS.
+* Robots.txt, perhaps try to prevent google from indexing further by blocking agents.
+More advanced: non-human behaviour?